-The remuneration of the Non-Executive Directors for their participation in the Board of Directors which were determined with the decision taken by the Annual General Meeting in 2019 are the following: Chairman annual lump sum amount of $\notin$ 25.000 plus $\notin$ 500 per participation at the meetings of the Board of Directors and Non-Executive Directors annual lump sum amount of $\notin$ 7.000 plus $\notin$ 400 per participation at the meetings of the Board of Directors.
-The chairman of the Audit Committee and the Risk Management Committee are remunerated with an additional annual lump sum amount of $\notin$ 2.000. and $\notin$ 1.000 respectively.
+The remuneration of the Non-Executive Directors for their participation in the Board of Directors which were determined with the decision taken by the Annual General Meeting in 2019 are the following: Chairman annual lump sum amount of $\epsilon$ 25.000 plus $\epsilon$ 500 per participation at the meetings of the Board of Directors and Non-Executive Directors annual lump sum amount of $\epsilon$ 7.000 plus $\epsilon$ 400 per participation at the meetings of the Board of Directors.
+The chairman of the Audit Committee and the Risk Management Committee are remunerated with an additional annual lump sum amount of $\epsilon$ 2.000. and $\epsilon$ 1.000 respectively.